 Conflicts come in three basic categories:

-Another Client: where the attorney already represents another individual whose interests are in opposition to the newly appointed defendant.
+Another Current Client: where the attorney already represents another individual whose interests are in opposition to the newly appointed defendant;

 Personal Interest: where the attorney’s personal interests are in direct conflict with the client’s case-related interests.

-The first two are fairly straightforward.
 Because an attorney cannot represent two or more clients whose interests might be at odds with each other, separate representation must be provided for all co-defendants in a particular criminal case.
-Similarly, under the “third-person” rule, an attorney cannot represent a defendant if the attorney already represents a client in a different case who happens to be the state’s main witness to the alleged offense.
-But, just as an individual attorney in both of these scenarios has to withdraw from representing the person with whom there is a conflict, so too does the entire law firm in which that attorney practices.
+And, for example, an attorney cannot represent a defendant if the attorney already represents a client in a different case who happens to be the state’s main witness to the alleged offense.
+Further, just as an individual attorney has to decline to represent the person with whom there is a conflict, so too does the entire law firm in which that attorney practices (other than in conflicts that relate solely to the personal interests of the lawyer).
 Because of this, conflicts of interest involve systemic considerations as much as they do a single lawyer and his client.

 By establishing that “any person haled into court, who is too poor to hire a lawyer, cannot be assured a fair trial unless counsel is provided for him,” the U.S. Supreme Court in Gideon v.
 Wainwright made it an obligation of state governments to establish the structure (or method) through which such representation is provided.
 This structure must provide constitutionally effective services for the clients of the primary and conflict systems alike.